Amazon Black Friday deals 2019: the best offers and discounts

 When does the Amazon Black Friday sale start?

-The Amazon.co.uk Black Friday sale will run for eight days, starting at 00:01 on Friday 22 November and running until 23:59 on Friday 29 November.
-Presumably it will then turn into a Cyber Weekend / Cyber Monday sale for another few days.
+The Amazon Black Friday Sale will run for eight days, starting at 00:01 on Friday 22 November and running until 23:59 on Friday 29 November.
+It will then turn into a Cyber Weekend / Cyber Monday sale for another few days.

 This eight-day Black Friday sale follows the same pattern as last year: in 2018, Amazon kicked off its Black Friday Week Sale on Friday 16 November, a week ahead of Black Friday itself.

-As well as the main Black Friday sale, it would not surprise us at all to see Amazon run some sort of 'Countdown to Black Friday' or 'Early Black Friday Deals' event starting on Friday 15 November, then the confirmed 'Black Friday Week Sale' starting on Friday 22 November, and then the big 'Amazon Black Friday sale' itself which will kick off at 1 minute past midnight on Friday 29 November 2019.

-Once that sale is over, we'd expect the Cyber Monday sale to begin and run until midnight on Cyber Monday.
+Ahead of the main Black Friday sale, Amazon has confirmed to T3 that it will be running a Black Friday Countdown Sale from Monday 18 November until the end of Thursday 21 November.
+It has also confirmed that it will be running its Amazon Cyber Monday Sale from Saturday 30 November through Monday 2 December.

-And then on the following Tuesday 3 December, it's likely that Amazon will kick off its 'Countdown To Christmas Sale' which will feature a range of deals right up to midnight on Christmas Eve.
+Our expectation, based on what happened last year, is that then, on the following Tuesday 3 December, Amazon will kick off a 'Countdown To Christmas Sale' which will feature a range of deals and that sale will run right up to midnight on Christmas Eve.

 But of all these sales and mini sales, it's likely that the BEST sale prices will fall in the four-day Black Friday to Cyber Monday period.

-Let's bullet point those sale dates for easy reference (we'll update them if we get any new intel that suggests different dates):
+Let's bullet point those sale dates for easy reference (we'll update them if we get any new intel that suggests different dates or additional promotions):

-- Predicted: Amazon Countdown to Black Friday Sale – starts on Friday 15 November.
+- CONFIRMED: Amazon Black Friday Countdown Sale – Monday 18 to Thursday 21 November.

-- Predicted: Amazon Countdown To Christmas Sale – starts Tuesday 3 December and runs to 23:39 on Christmas Eve.
+- T3 PREDICTS: Amazon Countdown To Christmas Sale – starts Tuesday 3 December and runs to 23:39 on Christmas Eve.

 The best early Amazon Black Friday deals, UK